-- Race and Ethnicity in the Media
+- Race, Gender, and Disability in Media

-- Indigenous Identity and Cultural Institutions
+- Indigenous Identity Constructs and Cultural Institutions

 Brady, Miranda J. & Kelly, John M.H.
 We Interrupt This Program: Indigenous Media Tactics in Canadian Culture.
 Vancouver: UBC Press (October 2017).

 Brady, Miranda J. & Hiltz, Emily.
 (2017).
 The Archaeology of an Image: The Persistent Persuasion of Thomas Moore Keesick’s Residential School Photographs.
 Topia: Canadian Journal of Cultural Studies, 37: 61-85.